The Scientist in Residence program is back for summer 2022!

 - Cover letter describing your interest and availability, including current employment status and eligibility.
 If you are a postdoc, please include the name and contact information of your supervisor.
 Please highlight teaching and/or mentoring experience as well as research accomplishments.

 - Curriculum vitae, including 3 professional references.

-- A 1-2 page essay describing your intended research at SML.
-Please include provide sufficient information regarding facilities needs for your work.
+- A 1-2 page proposal describing your intended research at SML.
+Please provide sufficient information regarding facilities needed for your work.

-Novel media or formats other than PDF essential to an individual’s application may be submitted.
+Novel media or formats other than PDF deemed essential to an individual’s application may be submitted.

 Send applications by email to Dr. Jennifer Seavey (email@example.com) using the subject line “Shoals SIRF Application.”

 Deadline for applications is 11:59pm on April 22, 2022